 Back in the bad old days of hard drives with magnetic platters, you could only speculate about their life expectancy.
 With SSDs, life expectancy is a lot more predictable, and that’s what this tool does.

-I used it to learn that I’m probably working one of my SSDs harder than I should.
+I used it to learn that I worked my first SSD harder than I should.
 But reading the comments, it seems a firmware upgrade helps life expectancy sometimes–probably they’ve tweaked the wear leveling.
 Mine’s not dangerously low; the stats suggest I have 6-12 months before I wear the drive out if I don’t change my ways.
 And a firmware upgrade could help that; I’m running on a very early revision.
 I also verified my system settings with SSDTweak to make sure I hadn’t missed anything.
 For all I knew I could have forgotten to turn off the last file access registry setting.